 Yesterday was the first day of DOYO the season.
 What is DOYO?

-Each season fixed according to the sun's longitude: Spring-27°, summer-117°, autumn-207° and winter-297°, and 18 days prior to the beginning of each season, we have DOYO seasons.
+Each season fixed according to the sun's longitude: Spring-27°, summer-117°, autumn-207°, and winter-297°, and 18 days before the beginning of each season, we have DOYO seasons.
 Which means we have 4 DOYO seasons throughout the year.
 Yesterday was the first day of Spring DOYO.

-During DOYO, the unsettled air of the transformation from spring to summer, summer to autumn, autumn to winter, winter to spring is floating around us, A strong energy from the earth is arising at the same time.
+During DOYO, the unsettled air of the transformation from spring to summer, summer to autumn, autumn to winter, winter to spring is floating around us, strong energy from the earth is arising at the same time.
 Earth is the energy of the soil.
 The soil is the place where life is born and returns.
-It means that the soil has two completely opposite sides of energy, the reproduction and the putrefaction.
+It means that the soil has two completely opposite sides of power, which are reproduction and the putrefaction.

 People who are suffering from chronic disorders may be worse during this DOYO season.
-Especially for Spring DOYO, people who suffer from eczema, and any types of allergy are tend to get influenced more.
-But if we learn to how to cope with this DOYO season in our daily life, we may prevent it.
-Even people who don’t have any symptom, if they embrace this DOYO energy around us, and carefully choose the food we eat, our body and mind sustain heathy, and will be ready to welcome to the new season with healthy well being…
+Especially for Spring DOYO, people who suffer from eczema, and any types of allergy tend to get influenced more.
+But if we learn how to cope with this DOYO season in our daily life, we may prevent it.
+Even people who don't have any symptoms, if they embrace this DOYO energy around us, and carefully choose the food we eat, our body and mind sustain healthily, and will be ready to welcome to the new season with healthy well being…

-The opposite word of “putrefaction” is “fermentation”, but these 2 words are deeply connected to the same root.
-If we eat more processed food, fat, animal food, & white sugar, the inside of our intestines are close to the sate of “putrefaction”.
-On a process of the digestion, they produces various toxins, and bad bacteria thrives.
-But, if you eat more plant based food, and fermented food such as MISO, any types of pickles such as sauerkraut, KIMUCHI, ume plums, your good bacteria in the intestine thrive.
-Then, it nourish and preserve cells in the colon and the liver, and prevent gastrointestinal diseases as well as cancer and heart disease.
+The opposite word of "putrefaction" is "fermentation," but these two words are deeply connected to the same root.
+If we eat more processed food, fat, animal food, & white sugar, the inside of our intestines are close to the sate of "putrefaction."
+On a process of digestion, they produce various toxins, and harmful bacteria thrive.
+But, if you eat more plant-based food, and fermented food such as MISO, any types of pickles such as sauerkraut, KIMCHI, ume plums, your good bacteria in the intestine thrive.
+Then, it nourishes and preserve cells in the colon and the liver, and prevent gastrointestinal diseases as well as cancer and heart disease.

 I will be cooking a full corse Korean dinner for Monday Dinner gathering at Palo Alto tomorrow.
 Here' the menu!